 You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.

-If you reach our website via a Bing Ads advertisement, a cookie will be placed on your computer (see section 3.6.).
-A Bing UET tag is integrated into our website.
+If you reach our website via a Microsoft Ads advertisement, a cookie will be placed on your computer (see section 3.6.).
+A UET tag is integrated into our website.
 This is a code that is used to store data about the use of the website in connection with the cookie.
 Among others, this includes the time spent on the website, which areas of the website were accessed, and what ads brought users to the website.
 Information about your identity is not collected.

 This information is transmitted to Microsoft servers in the US and stored there for a maximum of 180 days.